Canon 5D Mark III vs 60D

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

-Both the 5D Mark III and the 60D have been discontinued, but can regularly be found used on eBay.
+Both the 5D Mark III and the 60D have been discontinued, but can regularly be found used on ebay.
 The 60D was replaced by the Canon 70D, while the 5D Mark III was followed by the Canon 5D Mark IV.
+Further information on the features and operation of the 5D Mark III and 60D can be found, respectively, in the Canon 5D Mark III Manual (free pdf) or the online Canon 60D Manual.

 So what conclusions can be drawn?
 Is the Canon 5D Mark III better than the Canon 60D or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.